quixio/quix-cli/docs/Reference/contexts/create.md

     Changing the portal API URL is only necessary if you need to use a different portal API, such as for BYOC (Bring Your Own Cloud).

-Once you enter a valid URL, you will be prompted for the local debug broker address:
+Once you enter a valid URL, you will be prompted for the SDK broker configuration address:

 ```text
 ✓ Portal API URL: https://quix.example.com